-The simple answer is – be sensible and, if possible, plan ahead.
+The answer is simple – be sensible.
 Typically, a bank would ask for up to three months of your most recent bank statements.
 These will show your salary credits and all your regular bill payments.
-Thus, if you know you’re likely to want to apply for a mortgage in the not-too-distant future, try to make sure that you avoid any of the above pitfalls.

 Ensure that your bank account is conducted in a manner that shows you are reliable and manage your finances well.

 The first thing we’d suggest is that if you are a frequent big spender, you take a break for some time.
 During this break, you will find yourself in a better financial state and could improve your mental health.